YaoGroup/DIFFICE_jax/model/README.md

 the **regular PINN** training, and the `xpinns` folder is for the **extended-PINN (XPINN)** training.

-The mathematical formation for the regular PINN training is provided in [this link], and the description of the XPINNs setting is given in [this link].
+The mathematical formation for the regular PINN training is provided in [this link](https://github.com/YaoGroup/DIFFICE_jax/blob/main/paper.md), and the description of the XPINNs setting is given in [this link].
 Either `pinns` or `xpinns` folder involves four python scripts that specify four key components for the PINN training, respectively.
-The correct calling of functions within these four script are provided in the example code in the `examples` folder of this repository.
+The correct calling of functions within these four script are provided in the [example codes](https://github.com/YaoGroup/DIFFICE_jax/tree/main/examples) in the `examples` folder of this repository.

 ## Code description
 ### `initialization.py`